Lluciocc/SPC.to/README.md

 ## Contributing

-Ecole Directe Plus is built on React.
+SPC.to is built on React.
 We use VITE development environment to work.
 Here is how to setup:

 ```bash
 # install dependencies